Skip to main content

 • Pattern Offset: Rotates the melodic pattern phase.

-By using non-matching lengths between Rhythm and Pattern arrays, incredibly complex polymetric loops and evolving melodic syncopations naturally emerge.
+By using non-matching lengths between Rhythm and Pattern arrays, you can create complex polymetric loops and syncopated melodies.

 Global Timings & Sync Modes